 All donations to Drink for Pink are used to fund local cancer research in the state of Colorado.
 Drink for Pink is a volunteer organization meaning all board members and volunteers have agreed to help the organization without any form of payment or compensation.
 Because we’re a self-funded organization, we do use some proceeds from events to cover costs like marketing materials, t-shirt designs, and payment for federal/state filings.
 However, we aim to keep these as low as possible, and in the future, we aim to have the costs covered by a grant.
 We publish a breakdown at the end of each year covering our financials in detail:

 At the end of each year, we take all remaining funds in our bank account and write a check to Cancer League of Colorado (a volunteer-based 501(c)3 nonprofit in Colorado that raises over $1 million per year).
 Research grants need between $25,000 and $50,000 in funding.
-As of 2016, we raised under $10,000 per year.
+As of 2018, we had raised over $44,000.
 Cancer League pairs our funds with funds of their own to create a $25,000 or $50,000 grant.
 Then, as part of their research review process, they review grant applicants and award our funds as part of a larger grant specifically to a breast cancer research group in the state of Colorado.